boisgera/pandoc/mkdocs/cookbook.md

 []
 ```

-Types or multiple types can be specified (this is similar to what `insinstance`
+Types or multiple types can be specified (this is similar to what `isinstance`
 does):

 ``` pycon